enkidevs/curriculum/sql/dql/basic-queries/sql-practice-order-results.md

 ---
 ## Exercise

-In SQLFiddle, write a SQL query that executes the following:
+In SQLFiddle, write a SQL query that does the following:

-Return the `name` and `fling_power` all items that cost between 100 and 500, ordered by the `fling_power`.
+*Return the `name` and `fling_power` of all items that cost between `100` and `500`, ordered by the `fling_power`.*

-In the answer field, write the name of the item with the smallest fling power and the name of the item with the greatest fling power within this range.
+For your answer, write the name of the item with the *least* fling power, followed by the name of the item with the *greatest* fling power within this range.